SeCra16/transmit/docs/DBTOOLS.md

 [/lib/dbtools.js] [Function] DatabaseTools.insert(table, id, column, value)

 * Inserts a value into a specified table with a specified id and value.
 Refer to Implementation for more details on usage

+[/lib/dbtools.js] [Function] DatabaseTools.contains(table, column, value, callback)

+* Checks if `table` with `column` contains `value`.
+Returns true/false with transportStore and a callback.

+* Going to be useful for fakepath, namely determining if a string has already been used

+[/lib/dbtools.js] [Function] DatabaseTools.fk_insert(table, column, ftable, id, value)

+* Inserts a value into a table whose ID is a foriegn key from another table

+`table`: local table

+`column`: local column

+`ftable`: foriegn table

+`id`: foreign id (you should have this in a callback)

+`value`: the value being inserted into the local table

 ## Implementation